-Hint: When you call plt.pcolormesh(), specify the keyword arguments vmin and vmax.
-These define which values should map to each end of the color scale.
-We want $-\pi$ to map to the low end of the color scale, and $\pi$ to map to the high end.
-If not specified, matplotlib will scale the colormap to fit your data exactly.
+When you call plt.pcolormesh() in this function, you should specify the keyword arguments vmin and vmax.
+These define which numbers should map to each end of the color scale.
+If you do not specify them, matplotlib will scale the colormap to fit your data exactly.